PKU-MARL/DexterousHands/README.md

 ```
 #### RL/Multi-Agent RL API

-Similar to the Gym-Like wrapper, we also provide single-agent and multi-agent RL algorithms respectively.
-In order to adapt to Isaac Gym and speed up the running speed, all operations are done on the GPU using tensor, so there is no need to transfer data between the CPU and GPU, which greatly speeds up the operation.
+We also provide single-agent and multi-agent RL interfaces.
+In order to adapt to Isaac Gym and speed up the running efficiency, all operations are implemented on GPUs using tensor.
+Therefore, there is no need to transfer data between the CPU and GPU.

-We give an example to illustrate multi-agent RL APIs, which mainly refer to [https://github.com/cyanrain7/TRPO-in-MARL](https://github.com/cyanrain7/TRPO-in-MARL):
+We give an example using ***HATRPO (the SOTA MARL algorithm for cooperative tasks)*** to illustrate multi-agent RL APIs, please refer to [https://github.com/cyanrain7/TRPO-in-MARL](https://github.com/cyanrain7/TRPO-in-MARL):

 ```python
 # warmup before the main loop starts